ModiaSim/ModiaResult.jl/docs/src/internal/AbstractResultInterface.md

-# Abstract Interface
+# Abstract Result Interface

 ```@meta
 CurrentModule = ModiaResult
 ```

-This chapter documents the *abstract interface* for which an implementation has to be provided, in order that the [Functions](@ref) of the ModiaResult package can be used.
+This chapter documents the *abstract result interface* for which an implementation has to be provided, in order that the [Functions](@ref) of the ModiaResult package can be used.

 Functions that are marked as *required*, need to be defined for a new result data structure.